Rep. Todd Akin's constituents want to see a deal putting an end to the debt ceiling debate, but not just any deal.

 Watching For A Puff Of Smoke

-Reid says that he's "extremely nervous" about the economic impact that a government default would have, "as every American should be."
+Reid says he's "extremely nervous" about the economic impact that a government default would have, "as every American should be."

 Like others in the area, Reid suggests that President Obama and members of Congress should be locked in a room together, like cardinals picking a new pope, until they can agree on a plan.